Reducing Labeling Effort in Architecture Technical Debt Detection through Active Learning and Explainable AI: Discussion

-\paragraph{\textbf{External Validity: }} Since our dataset is based solely on open-source Java projects using Jira, the results may not fully represent industrial software, other programming languages, or alternative issue trackers, such as GitHub.
-To mitigate this, we selected 10 large, diverse, and actively maintained projects to ensure coverage across domains.
-Future work should extend this approach to other issue tracker systems or ecosystems (e.g., Python, C++), industry datasets, and incorporate additional sources such as design or decision record documents or dependency graphs to enhance cross-context generalizability.
+\paragraph{\textbf{External Validity: }} Since our dataset is derived solely from Apache open-source Java projects using Jira, the results may not fully generalize to industrial software, other programming languages, alternative issue trackers such as GitHub, or non-Apache ecosystems.
+In particular, Apache projects may share similar process conventions, reporting culture, and issue-template characteristics, which could make the linguistic structure of Jira issues in our dataset more homogeneous than in other contexts.
+This homogeneity may limit the generalizability of both the learned keyword patterns and the classification models.
+To reduce this threat, we selected 10 large, diverse, and actively maintained projects spanning multiple domains.
+Future work should extend this approach to other issue tracking systems, programming ecosystems such as Python and C++, industrial datasets, and additional architectural sources, including design documents, architecture decision records, and dependency graphs, to improve cross-context generalizability.

 In addition, the evaluation study on XAI in ATD detection employs a systematic sampling approach, as suggested by Stol and Fitzgerald \cite{stol2018abc}.
 Participants are selected based on their expertise in relevant research domains rather than using a representative sample of the broader practitioner or developer population.
-As a result, while the findings provide in-depth, informed judgments from domain experts, they may not be directly generalizable to all practitioners or to the broader software engineering community.
+As a result, while the findings provide in-depth, informed judgments from domain experts, they may not be directly generalizable to all practitioners or to the broader SE community.
 This is appropriate given that the primary objective is to obtain informed judgment rather than to generalize the results to the entire population.
 Nevertheless, examining practitioners' perspectives using a representative sampling approach would be a valuable direction for future work.

 \paragraph{\textbf{Reliability: }} In this study, the selection of seed keywords for CS KeyBERT was based on prior literature and researcher judgment, which may have shaped the direction of keyword extraction toward expected patterns, potentially excluding alternative formulations of architectural technical debt.
 To improve reliability, the selection of seed keywords were extracted from their high frequency and strong association with ATD from the previous dataset.
 However, we acknowledge that using an expert panel or practitioner input in future work would further enhance objectivity.